"Calling In" for the Holidays

 December 12, 2025

-As unionists we are best when strive to embody these values.
+As unionists we are best when we strive to embody these values.
 We stand together to mutually support each other, and dedicate our solidarity to establish protections for the weakest of us.
 We endeavor to look past our individual differences and embrace our diversity, pulling together the immense variety of talents and perspectives we give to the world every day.
-As a union, this makes us strong, builds our community – and when we arrive at the negotiation table and the picket line – we are stronger for it.
+As a union, this makes us strong, builds our community – and when we arrive at the negotiation table or the picket line – we are stronger for it.
 It also makes us better people.

-Within today’s culture of “calling out” and accusing those with whom we disagree, “calling in” may provide another (additional) way forward.
-Calling in is a phrase coined by activist Ngọc Loan Trần.
-It has been recently popularized by lifelong feminist and reproductive rights activist Loretta Ross.
-In her recently published book, Calling In: How to Start Making Change with Those You’d Rather Cancel, she tells her stories of having helped to deprogram white supremacists and having taught convicted rapists the principles of feminism.
-As a victim of rape and incest, racism and misogyny, she found that it was possible to make allies of those she could have easily gone on righteously hating, and feeling perfectly justified to do so.
+Within these difficult times, “calling in” may provide a way forward.
+“Calling in” is a phrase coined by activist Ngọc Loan Trần.
+It has been recently popularized by lifelong social justice activist Loretta Ross.
+In her recently published book, Calling In: How to Start Making Change with Those You’d Rather Cancel, she tells of her personal experiences of counseling both white supremacists and convicted rapists to transform their thinking, and to become advocates for those they had done harm.
+As a victim herself of rape and incest, racism and misogyny – as difficult as she found these interactions to be – she learned that it was possible to make allies of those she could have easily gone on righteously hating, and feeling perfectly justified to do so.

 As she explains it, “a call in is basically a call out done… with love,” where we invite people in, rather than push them out.
 As Ross explains, with the name calling and accusation that can accompany calling out, we are inviting them to a fight.
 We risk making enemies when we could be creating allies.